Running Tips for Beginners

 Running tips to help set you up for your first run and on the road to your fitness goals!

 Running tips to help you on your way to taking full advantage of the health and wellbeing benefits of running are presented here by SB Fitness.
-The lighter mornings and evenings of summer present opportunities for enjoying the great outdoors.
-When you’re working on your fitness, the summer means making time for some exercise outside.
 What better way to appreciate open spaces like parks and beaches than taking up running?

 Running costs nothing, can be done anywhere and is the top calorie burner of all mainstream exercise.
 The NHS recommends running regularly as it can reduce your risk of long-term illnesses, such as type 2 diabetes, strokes and heart disease.
 It will help you achieve weight loss goals and give your mood a boost.